foundryvtt-starfinder/foundryvtt-starfinder/README.md

    _partialy done.
 I've added all of the Basic melee weapons, and most of the Advanced melee.
 Working on the rest._

 If you have any issues or concerns, please don't hesitate to open an issue on the tracker [https://github.com/wildj79/foundryvtt-starfinder/issues](https://github.com/wildj79/foundryvtt-starfinder/issues) or reach out to me on the Foundry discord server: `wildj79#0980`.

+## Legal

+_This game system definition for the Foundry Virtual Tabletop uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.
+This game system definition for the Foundry Virtual Tabletop is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit [paizo.com/communityuse](paizo.com/communityuse).
+For more information about Paizo Inc. and Paizo products, please visit [paizo.com](paizo.com)._
+_Starfinder game system definition, Copyright 2020, James Allred_